-TIM GRIMM and the Family Band – A Stranger In This Time
+TIM GRIMM – A Stranger In This Time

 A Stranger In This Time ranges from Tim Grimm’s signature reverence for the people and the land where he grew up to sharply crafted and damning indictments of the times in which we live; from deep, poetic ballads of bittersweet love to edgy, groove-driven social commentary.